Skip to content ↓

 Montagu House

 Lady Mary Wortley-Montagu was a woman who defied convention, most memorably by promoting smallpox inoculation to Western medicine after witnessing it during her travels across the Ottoman Empire.
-She suffered smallpox, but had a small amount of smallpox engrafted into the skin of her children, which saved them from the disease.
-This was risky and pioneering.
-She also had to educate herself, as her father did not see the value in an education for women.
+She had to educate herself, as her father did not see the value in an education for women.
 In 1721 she stayed in Savile House which was on Heath Road, Twickenham, to escape the smallpox epidemic in England.
-Perhaps her work would be better known if she hadn’t famously repelled the advances of Alexander Pope himself.

 Singh House

-In a lifetime spanning the late 19th to mid-20th century, an Indian princess was born to the last Maharajah of India.
-Princess Sophia Duleep-Singh (1876 - 1948) was also the goddaughter of Queen Victoria.
+Daughter of the last Maharajah of India, Princess Sophia Duleep-Singh (1876-1948) was also the goddaughter of Queen Victoria.
 She lived in an apartment near Hampton Court and was a high-profile suffragette; you can see the blue plaque on the house today.
 She used her wealth and privilege to advocate not only for women’s rights but for others whose voices were not heard.
-Like her father, Sophia supported the Lascars Club, which supported Indian seamen and sailors stranded in London.
-She is an important part of our history being a prominent woman of colour who fought for women's right to vote.

 Swift House